Get Your College or Career Path Started at RichmondCC

 - Be an adult 18 years of age or older

 - Be a 16- or 17-year-old student and have been released from the last school attended.
 Must submit additional forms to be accepted into the program (underage packet is provided by the CCR program).

-College & Career Readiness classes are held at our main campus in Hamlet and at the Honeycutt Center in Laurinburg, as well as at other locations throughout Richmond and Scotland counties.
+College & Career Readiness classes are held at our main campus in Hamlet, the James Building in Hamlet, and at the Morgan Center in Laurinburg, as well as at other locations throughout Richmond and Scotland counties.
 College & Career Readiness classes, as well as the books and study materials for the courses, are provided to use in class at no charge.
-The Adult High School Diploma class and materials are offered at no charge.
 The High School Equivalency (HSE) classes are free, but there is a testing fee for the official HiSET or official GED Exam.